 The hundreds of resolutions of the Constitutional Court have almost never touched upon this part of the constitution, and never in relation to culture.

-Similarly, the records of the activities of the parliamentary Ombudsman for civil rights contain negligible instances that only relate to cultural rights.
+Similarly, the records of the activities of the parliamentary Ombudsman of civic rights contain negligible instances that only relate to cultural rights.

 Comments are closed.